Samuel04-png/loansage/UI_DESIGN_GUIDELINES.md

 # UI Design Guidelines - Reference Style Implementation

-This document contains the detailed design specifications for the LoanSage UI overhaul, based on the YowStay reference screenshot and modern SaaS design principles.
+This document contains the detailed design specifications for the TengaLoans UI overhaul, based on the YowStay reference screenshot and modern SaaS design principles.

 ## 🎨 1.
 DESIGN STYLE GUIDELINES (REFERENCE-DRIVEN)